insooth/insooth.github.io/basic-dependent-typing.md

 }
 ```

-Note that, minimum value of `unsigned` is `0`, but its maximum value is twice as big as it is for `int`.
+Note that, the minimum value of `unsigned` is `0`, but its maximum value is twice as big as it is for `int`.
 That implies possible overflow on addition and loss of data due to cast in `return`.
-However... we go with this assumption:
+However, we ship code with this assumption in mind:

 > Result will never overflow, since `p + d` will never be greater than maximum value of `p` (i.e. `int`).